 The Fourth Chakra is all about love.
 The love we cultivate heals us.
 The act of cultivating requires work on the lower chakras before moving into the expansiveness of love.
 The lower chakras --the foundation of security and trust (Root Chakra), the emotions tied to our ability to creation and express (Sacral Chakra), and the courage/willpower to move into action (Solar Plexus Chakra)--ALL these steps are important to the release of grief, fear and detachment.
 Clearing that space is necessary for LOVE.
 For how we engage internally through the stories we communicate to ourselves over and over is what is reflected outwardly.

 Sound vibration is important--just consider how you react to different sounds.
-Different songs impart feelings of joy or sadness depending on the key in which it is played.
+Different songs impart feelings of joy or sadness depending on the key in which they are played.
 The tone in which someone speaks tells us if we are hearing good or bad news.

 GEMSTONES: Emerald, Rose Quartz, Jade, Tourmaline, Rhodochrosite, Aventurine, Amazonite